Corpus Christi Harbor Bridge: New Harbor Bridge Project

 In 2008, local, state, and federal authorities began the replacement process.
 The new Harbor Bridge is a cable-stayed suspension bridge with a 1661-foot span, rising to a height of 538 feet at the peak of each support pylon.
 The bridge will allow passage of ships up to 205 feet above-waterline height.
 The concrete construction technique used for bridge segments have a 170-year estimated life.
 Construction was originally slated to finish in 2020.
 On October 15, 2019, it was announced that the Harbor Bridge would not be completed until 2023.

 On November 15, 2019, design activities on the new Harbor Bridge were suspended by the Texas Department of Transportation.
 In a statement, the Texas Department of Transportation says it asked Flatiron Dragados, the firm building the bridge, to suspend the design activities until a replacement for FIGG Bridge Engineers Inc. was found, after the pedestrian bridge at Florida International University; which was designed by that company, collapsed on March 15, 2018, while it was under construction at the time of collapse.

 In July 2020, Arup and Carlos Fernandez Casado S.L. was hired to review, recertify, and complete the main span of the bridge.
 In August 2022, TxDOT halted construction after deficiencies were found within the superstructure of the new bridge.
 Construction resumed in December 2022 once these problems were resolved.

+The bridge was fully completed on July 8, 2025.